 It really is a week of firsts here on WorthyStyle!
 I love preparing cocktails, and in remembrance of my oft-used (during my undergrad days) phrase of “Thirsty Thursday” – I thought I would do a weekly post on fun beverages I have tried and enjoy.
+This post contains affiliate links – thanks for supporting my side gig!

 This week’s feature is the Ramos Gin Fizz: